-Can you believe 2018 will be over in two weeks?
-Whether you want to experience a bit of culture in Bosingak or count down to 2019 in style, here are the best options to celebrate the new year in the capital city of Korea.
+Can you believe 2019 will be over in a month?
+Whether you want to experience a bit of culture in Bosingak or count down to 2020 in style, here are the best options to celebrate the new year in the capital city of Korea.
 Scroll down for the best things to do on Dec.
-31, 2018, and the best places to watch the sunrise on New Year’s Day.
+31, 2019, and the best places to watch the sunrise on New Year’s Day.

 Bosingak pavilion on New Year’s Eve is much like the Times Square in New York City.
 Expect to be surrounded by thousands of people as you wait to watch the bell ring to signal the new year.
 After the countdown, walk down to Myeongdong to celebrate the new year with the massive crowd.

 The Bosingak bell is over 600 years old.
 The surrounding area is called Jongno, which literally means “bell street.”
 (Read more here)